rizzzky78/hani-assistant-v1.0/README.md

 PAYMENT_5_ON_BEHALF = Rzky
 ```

-- Run the app using command
+- Run the app using command, or by open `start app.sh` file in the app root.

 ```cmd
 $ node app.js